Frank S. Greene: Education

-Green was one of the first African-American students to study at Washington University in St. Louis.
+Greene was one of the first African-American students to study at Washington University in St. Louis.
 He graduated with a bachelor's degree in electrical engineering and moved to Purdue University for his graduate studies.
 In 1962, after earning a master's degree in electrical engineering Greene joined the United States Air Force.
 He was the first African-American cadet to graduate the Air Force Reserve Officer Training Corps (ROTC) program, eventually rising to the rank of Air Force captain.
 He worked as an electronics officer, creating high performance computers for the National Security Agency.
 He was part of the team at Fairchild Semiconductor which achieved the fastest memory chip speeds at the time.
 After his time in the Air Force Greene returned to higher education, starting a doctoral research program at Santa Clara University.
 He completed his doctorate in electrical engineering at Santa Clara University in 1970.
-Greene would go on to become the first African-American person to be elected as a trustee at Santa Clara University.
+Greene later became the first African-American trustee at Santa Clara University.